 - Wash the shrimp heads.
 Drain.

-- Heat 100ml (6 tbsp) of oil in a pan.
-It is intended to use more oil to fry to yield the excess shrimp oil to drizzle on the noodles later.
+- Heat sufficient oil in a pan.
+It is intended to use more oil to fry the shrimp heads, which will produce more shrimp oil to drizzle on the noodles later.

-- Stir-fry the shrimp heads until fragrant and turn golden, which takes about 15 to 20 minutes.
+- Stir-fry the shrimp heads until they are fragrant and turn golden, which takes about 15-20 minutes.

-- Strain the shrimp heads and keep the excess shrimp oil separately.
+- Strain the shrimp heads and set aside the excess shrimp oil.

 - Add the fried shrimp heads to the chicken broth and simmer over low heat for 20 minutes until the shrimp flavor is fully extracted.

-- Remove the shrimp heads and chicken bones and filter the broth through a fine sieve.
-If you want it to be extra clean, filter it through a cloth bag or cheesecloth.
+- Remove the shrimp heads and chicken bones by filtering the broth through a fine sieve.
+For an extra clean result, filter it again through a cloth bag or cheesecloth.

 - Season with rock sugar and salt.
 You need to use more salt because it will be served together with the noodles.

-- Simmer the chicken meat in the clear broth, which takes about 15 minutes.
+- Simmer the chicken meat in the clear broth we prepare just now for 15 minutes.
 Do not use high heat for cooking the chicken as it will toughen the meat.

-- Remove the chicken once it is cooked, i.e., when it reaches 70°C/160°F. Once the chicken is cold, shred it to become chicken floss.
+- Remove the chicken once it is cooked, i.e., when it reaches an internal temperature of 70 °C (160°F).
+Once the chicken is cold, shred it to become chicken floss.

 - Frying the shallots is quite straightforward.
 First, slice the shallots thinly.

 - Next, deep-fry the shallots in hot oil over low heat until it turns golden brown and crispy.
-It is better to use low heat to avoid rapid browning, which takes about ten minutes.
+It’s better to use low heat to avoid rapid browning, which takes about 10 minutes.

 - When it is cold, keep the fried shallots in an airtight container.

 There are ready-made fried shallots available in the market and supermarkets in Malaysia.
-I am unsure whether it is available in other places, but you can get it online from Amazon.
+I’m unsure whether it’s available in other places, but you can buy it online from Amazon.

-Now it comes to the final part: to assemble everything into one bowl and serve.
+Now it’s time for the final part: assembling everything into one bowl.

-- Place hor fun in a colander and blanch in hot water for twenty seconds.
+- Place the hor fun in a colander and blanch in hot water for twenty seconds.
 Shake off the excess water and place the noodles in a bowl.
-(If you are using the dried flat rice noodles, you need to boil them in hot water until al dente, similar to cooking pasta.)
+(If you’re using the dried type, boil them in hot water until they’re al dente, similar to cooking pasta.)

 - Blanch the bean sprouts and chives in water for twenty seconds.
 Do not cook the bean sprouts for too long to keep them crunchy.

-- Put the hot hor fun in a large bowl, and top with the strips of chicken meat, bean sprouts, shrimps, fried shallots, chives, red chili, and spring onions.
+- Put the hot hor fun in a large bowl and top with the chicken meat, bean sprouts, shrimp, fried shallots, chives, red chili, and spring onions.

 - Ladle the hot broth over the noodles.
-Add a teaspoon of the fragrant shrimp oil that we have reserved.
+Add a teaspoon of the reserved shrimp oil.
 Serve immediately with light soy sauce and green chili.

 Ipoh shredded chicken noodles